katyexp-cloud/AFCode-Compiler/README.md

     * **Boosted Scrollbar:** Hold shift for increased scrolling speed.
 Or ctrl for turbo boost 3:->
     * **Class/def Bookmarks:** Jump instantly from the sidebar list to the corresponding class node on the canvas and its definition in the console.
     * **Obliterate:** Dissipates the whole screen into oblivion.
+* **GUI:**
+    * Manually adjustable height of listbox bookmarks.
+    * Autosave of all entries and layout to .json when closed.
 ---
 ## What would be great if it had
-* debug console jump to line
+* debug console jumps to bug line via click

 ---